dnzc/theorem-guide/source/content/daniel/maths/[BOOK] Mobius-Maps/1-inversion.md

 <em className="text-sm">If you're already familiar with inversion, feel free to skip this page.</em>

-In this first part, we're going to build up some intuition for a fancy transformation of the plane called "inversion".
+In this first part, before we even talk about complex numbers, we're going to build up some intuition for a fancy transformation of the plane called "inversion".
 This will be extremely useful in the next part, when we build on this to derive Möbius maps.

 ## Background: Interactive Intuition